Does a 401(k) Loan Make Sense for You?

 But what happens when you feel the urge to access some of your retirement savings through a 401(k) loan?

 If you are trying to balance the need to pay your current bills with the desire to save for the future, it may feel like prioritizing saving versus paying off debt is a significant challenge.
-Your vested 401(k) balance is your money, and it can seem quite tempting to access your retirement savings through a 401(k) loan to pay down debts, purchase a home, or pay for “life happens” moments.
-According to the Employee Benefit Research Institute (EBRI) 20 percent of all retirement plan participants who were eligible for 401(k) loans had outstanding loans against their 401(k) plan accounts at the end of 2014.
+Your vested 401(k) balance is your money which makes the desire to access those funds tempting.
+During good and bad financial times it is possible to access your retirement savings through a 401(k) loan to pay down debts, purchase a home, or pay for “life happens” moments.
+According to the Employee Benefit Research Institute (EBRI) 20 percent of all retirement plan participants who were eligible for 401(k) loans had outstanding loans against their 401(k) plan accounts as of the end of 2014.

 While 401(k) loans may seem like a convenient option to turn to if other alternatives don’t exist, you should only use one as a last resort.
 If your retirement plan provides for loans, the maximum amount the IRS allows you to borrow is 50% of your vested account balance, or $50,000, whichever is less.
 The decision to take out a 401(k) loan may have a significant effect on your future retirement nest egg.
 So it’s important to realize the advantages and disadvantages associated with a 401(k) loan.